 - An Executive Summary—written last (only 1 page, compelling)

 - A 30 word sell—based on the Value Proposition (contribution, worth & importance of idea)

 - Market: The Problem and Its Solution—who needs the product(s) and services (and how much: past and projected—nature/size of opportunity) and why 2 pp max

-- Mission & Values—no platitudes & show possibilities, not competitive aspirations (what are your ‘untradables’) 3 paragraphs max
+- Relationships (some call this Mission and Values)—no platitudes & show possibilities, not competitive aspirations; what are your ‘untradables’ with people and the planet 3 paragraphs max

 - Value Proposition—customer problems and how the customer gets value ½ page max